Want to Install Windows 11 on a Legacy BIOS without Secure Boot and TPM? Well, here’s a workaround that works 100%.

 Since switching to ‘UEFI’ from ‘Legacy’ BIOS Mode could completely wipe the disk, some might not be very comfortable with the trade.
 And even switching to UEFI does not guarantee the installation of Windows 11, as many older computers do not have the option to enable TPM 2.0 in BIOS.
 However, it’s debatable as of yet if TPM 2.0 is really required for Windows 11.

-Thanks to the massive community of Windows users, there are already workarounds to bypass the Windows 11 Secure Boot and TPM 2.0 requirements with a harmless Registry hack or by modifying the Windows 11 ISO files.
+Thanks to the massive community of Windows users, there are already workarounds to bypass the Windows 11 Secure Boot and TPM 2.0 requirements by modifying Windows 11 ISO Image file or a harmless Registry hack.

-Let’s explore both methods one by one below.
+Let’s explore the methods one by one below.

-1. Modify Windows 11 ISO Files to Boot Install from Legacy BIOS
+Manually Modify Windows 11 ISO Files to Disable TPM and Secure Boot Requirements

-The first workaround for installing Windows 11 on a ‘Legacy BIOS’ without Secure Boot and TPM is really effortless, provided you have all the pre-requisites mentioned below.
+This workaround for installing Windows 11 on a ‘Legacy BIOS’ without Secure Boot and TPM is as plain sailing as it gets, provided you have all the pre-requisites mentioned below.

 - Windows 11 ISO Image